ScottMaclure/alienrpg/README.md

 * [ ] Add an "options" hide/show button, when we need more options.
 * [ ] Maintain a log of calculations, to display to UI later.
-* [ ] Add https://routify.dev/ to the mix, for multiple pages, if needed.
+* [ ] Add https://routify.dev/ to the mix, for multiple pages, if needed (or maybe just page.js, but I want code splitting too!)
 * [ ] Add Job Generator as another button
-* [ ] Save/local state via localStorage
 * [ ] Full unit-test coverage for all modules
 * [ ] Cypress test suite for UAT
 * [ ] CI/CD pipeline to run tests?
 Travis?
 Netlify?
-Github actions?
+Github actions? (for now it's npm run deploy from local)

 ### Changelog